henocm/customcredentialsprovider/README.md

 # customcredentialsprovider
-Custom credentials provider  for EMR on AWS, using Temporary Credentials
+Custom credentials provider  for EMR on AWS, using IAM Environment Variable Credentials

 ### BUILD
 On Master node of the EMR cluster: